 The training of commercial divers, with regards to underwater welding, has for many years and to a large extent even now, only played a small part of the overall diver training process.
 This has led on occasions to a questionable mixture of training standards and abilities taught and sometimes may have led to non or very little welding skills being acquired.
-Speciality Welds, experts to the welding industry, has received approved Test Centre status from the UK’s leading engineering awarding-body EAL for their WeldCraft-Pro® underwater welding course.
+Speciality Enterprises (formally Speciality Welds Ltd), experts to the welding industry, has received approved Test Centre status from the UK’s leading engineering awarding-body EAL for their WeldCraft-Pro® underwater welding course and this programme is now (2017) ABS Maritime Academy approved.
 This course is also recognised by the CPD working group of the worlds leading learned society IMarEST.
-Mr David Keats, MD/president has been involved in the welding industry for over 33 years, of which, 25 have been connected with underwater and he is an official independently accredited welding surveyor for Zurich Insurance Risk Services.
+Mr David Keats, owner and proprietor has been involved in the welding industry for over 33 years, of which, 25 have been connected with underwater and he is an official independently accredited welding surveyor for Zurich Insurance Risk Services.
 (UKAS/SAFed accredited inspection laboratories).

 WHAT IS BEING OFFERED?